-The Fennec climate program aims to improve understanding of the Saharan climate system through a synergy of observations and modelling.
+Abstract.
+The Fennec climate programme aims to improve understanding of the Saharan climate system through a synergy of observations and modelling.
 We present a description of the Fennec airborne observations during 2011 and 2012 over the remote Sahara (Mauritania and Mali) and the advances in the understanding of mineral dust and boundary layer processes they have provided.
-Aircraft instrumentation aboard the UK FAAM BAe146 and French SAFIRE Falcon 20 is described, with specific focus on instrumentation specially developed and relevant to Saharan meteorology and dust.
+Aircraft instrumentation aboard the UK FAAM BAe146 and French SAFIRE (Service des Avions Français Instrumentés pour la Recherche en Environnement) Falcon 20 is described, with specific focus on instrumentation specially developed for and relevant to Saharan meteorology and dust.
 Flight locations, aims and associated meteorology are described.
 Examples and applications of aircraft measurements from the Fennec flights are presented, highlighting new scientific results delivered using a synergy of different instruments and aircraft.
-These include: (1) the first airborne measurement of dust particles sized up to 300 microns and associated dust fluxes in the Saharan atmospheric boundary layer (SABL), (2) dust uplift from the breakdown of the nocturnal low-level jet before becoming visible in SEVIRI satellite imagery, (3) vertical profiles of the unique vertical structure of turbulent fluxes in the SABL, (4) in-situ observations of processes in SABL clouds showing dust acting as CCN and IN at -15°C, (5) dual-aircraft observations of the SABL dynamics, thermodynamics and composition in the Saharan heat low region (SHL), (6) airborne observations of a dust storm associated with a cold-pool (haboob) issued from deep convection over the Atlas, (7) the first airborne chemical composition measurements of dust in the SHL region with differing composition, sources (determined using Lagrangian backward trajectory calculations) and absorption properties between 2011 and 2012, (8) coincident ozone and dust surface area measurements suggest coarser particles provide a route for ozone depletion, (9) discrepancies between airborne coarse mode size distributions and AERONET sunphotometer retrievals under light dust loadings.
+These include (1) the first airborne measurement of dust particles sizes of up to 300 microns and associated dust fluxes in the Saharan atmospheric boundary layer (SABL), (2) dust uplift from the breakdown of the nocturnal low-level jet before becoming visible in SEVIRI (Spinning Enhanced Visible Infra-Red Imager) satellite imagery, (3) vertical profiles of the unique vertical structure of turbulent fluxes in the SABL, (4) in situ observations of processes in SABL clouds showing dust acting as cloud condensation nuclei (CCN) and ice nuclei (IN) at -15 °C, (5) dual-aircraft observations of the SABL dynamics, thermodynamics and composition in the Saharan heat low region (SHL), (6) airborne observations of a dust storm associated with a cold pool (haboob) issued from deep convection over the Atlas Mountains, (7) the first airborne chemical composition measurements of dust in the SHL region with differing composition, sources (determined using Lagrangian backward trajectory calculations) and absorption properties between 2011 and 2012, (8) coincident ozone and dust surface area measurements suggest coarser particles provide a route for ozone depletion, (9) discrepancies between airborne coarse-mode size distributions and AERONET (AERosol Robotic NETwork) sunphotometer retrievals under light dust loadings.
 These results provide insights into boundary layer and dust processes in the SHL region - a region of substantial global climatic importance.

-1 Background and Motivation
+1 Background and motivation

-The Sahara desert remains one of the most data sparse regions on the planet.
-During the northern summer a vast low pressure system, the Saharan Heat Low (SHL), exists over the central Sahara caused by the strong solar heating and this drives major dynamical features (e.g. Lavaysse et al. (2009); Chauvin et al. (2010)).
-Strong sensible surface fluxes generate near-surface temperatures in excess of 40 °C and a deep Saharan Atmospheric Boundary Layer (SABL) that reaches to a height of 6000 m, generating what is commonly regarded to be the world's deepest boundary layer (Tompkins et al., 2005; Cuesta et al., 2009).
-To the south of the Sahara lies the Sahel and the SHL exerts a significant influence upon this region, in particular the timing of the West African Monsoon (WAM) onset (Lavaysse et al., 2009; Sultan and Janicot, 2003).
-The prediction of the onset of the WAM has been the topic of a number of recent science programmes, (e.g. the African Monsoon Multidisciplinary Analysis (AMMA), Redelsperger et al. (2006)), as it is critical to the livelihoods of the population in this region: the growing season here is short and the ground must be prepared and planted ahead of the rains arriving.
+The Sahara desert remains one of the most data-sparse regions on the planet.
+During the northern summer, a vast low pressure system, the Saharan heat low (SHL), exists over the central Sahara caused by the strong solar heating and this drives major dynamical features (e.g. Lavaysse et al., 2009; Chauvin et al., 2010).
+Strong sensible surface fluxes generate near-surface temperatures in excess of 40 °C and a deep Saharan atmospheric boundary layer (SABL) that reaches a height of 6000 m, generating what is commonly regarded as the world's deepest boundary layer (Tompkins et al., 2005; Cuesta et al., 2009) (Gamo, 1996 #716).
+To the south of the Sahara lies the Sahel, and the SHL exerts a significant influence upon this region, in particular on the timing of the West African Monsoon (WAM) onset (Lavaysse et al., 2009; Sultan and Janicot, 2003).
+The prediction of the onset of the WAM has been the topic of a number of recent science programmes, (e.g. the African Monsoon Multidisciplinary Analysis (AMMA); Redelsperger et al., 2006), as it is critical to the livelihoods of the population in this region: the growing season here is short and the ground must be prepared and planted ahead of the arriving rains.